oceansize/gender_bias/presentation_notes.md

 ###Slide 35 (Claudia)
 `content:` Quote - Code Literacy for Participation

-* It is immortal to exclude anyone from participating in a future that affects everyone
+* It is immoral to exclude anyone from participating in a future that affects everyone

 ###Slide 36 (Claudia)
 `content:` Quote - Quality, Relevance and Impact